wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 ### Configuration key transformation

-It is possible to hook configuration key transformation, which is used to transform tokenized configuration key.
+It is possible to hook into the configuration key transformation, which is used to transform the tokenized configuration key.
 By default only [`KeyDelimiterTransformer`](W4k.Extensions.Configuration.Aws.SecretsManager/ConfigurationKeyTransformer.cs) is used.

 `KeyDelimiterTransformer` transforms "`__`" to configuration key delimiter, "`:`".